glasagent/amorphouspy/docs/developers/contributing.md

 **Release procedure:**

-1. Merge a pull request that is labeled with one of the version labels (`patch`, `minor`, or `major`).
-This automatically bumps the version and creates a new tag.
+1. Merge a pull request labeled with `patch`, `minor`, or `major`.
+This automatically bumps the version in `pyproject.toml`, commits it, and creates a new tag.
 2. Go to [GitHub Releases](https://github.com/glasagent/amorphouspy/releases)
 3. Edit the latest draft release (pre-populated automatically by the release drafter action) and select the newly created tag
     - Note: you can also use the "Generate release notes" button, but it won't filter commits into different categories